Geneva Financial - Refinancing a Home

 Refinancing your mortgage means getting a new loan to pay off your existing loan.
 Depending on your current financial or personal situation, there are many good reasons to refinance.
 Based on the type of loan you choose, there are a lot of great benefits too.

-Should I Refinance My Mortgage?
-How do I know if this is the right time?
+How do I know if this is the right time to refinance my mortgage?

 If your home or current mortgage meets one or more of these three conditions, it’s a good time to consider refinancing.